electricimp/imp-central-impt/DevelopmentGuide.md

 The following discussion assumes:

 - You are making use of the Product created in [the use-case above](#develop-application-firmware).
-- You already have the [device-under-test (DUT) firmware](#develop-factory-device-under-test-firmware) which will run on DUTs after factory BlinkUp™.
+- You already have the [device-under-test (DUT) firmware](#develop-factory-device-under-test-firmware) which will run on DUTs after factory BlinkUp.
 - You already have the [application firmware](#develop-application-firmware) which will run on Production Devices after blessing.

 1. Create a new directory called, for example, `factory`.

 2. Go to the new directory.

-3. Create a Project for [fixture firmware](https://developer.electricimp.com/examples/factoryfirmware) which is linked to the existing Product "MyProduct"; create new Device Groups "MyPreFactoryDG", "MyPreDUTDG" and "MyPreProductionDG" in that Product, and empty files `factory.device.nut` and `factory.agent.nut`, and a [Project file](./CommandsManual.md#project-files).
+3. Create a Project for [fixture firmware](https://developer.electricimp.com/examples/factoryfirmware#fixture-firmware) which is linked to the existing Product "MyProduct"; create new Device Groups "MyPreFactoryDG", "MyPreDUTDG" and "MyPreProductionDG" in that Product, and empty files `factory.device.nut` and `factory.agent.nut`, and a [Project file](./CommandsManual.md#project-files).

 ```bash
 > impt project create --pre-factory --product MyProduct --name MyPreFactoryDG